kutsenko/clair/README.md

 filename is supplied, the first attached file name with `.txt` appended is used; if no files are attached, `response.txt` is created.

-By default the CLI lets the selected AI model interpret attached documents.
+By default the CLI uploads attached documents as binary blobs so the selected AI model (for example an Ollama multimodal model) can interpret them directly.
 Use `--extract-text` when you prefer to run local extraction tools (PDF via PyPDF2, DOCX via python-docx) before embedding the contents into the prompt.